This story and all of L.A. TACO's Arts coverage is sponsored by Nikos Constant.

 Although some objects around the store may seem out of place—like the emptied sardine tins and egg cartons—they all seemingly fall under the exhibit’s central theme: no theme at all.
 With the deranged atmosphere that makes use of any memorabilia, a crushed can of Modelo left behind is easily mistaken as an artist’s symbol for a deeper message.

-“I don’t really know what I’m looking at but it’s visually very appealing to see something that’s bizarre and different,” says Jenni Richie, Sorrah’s friend and a photographer from L.A., telling us she can spend hours in the exhibit observing each piece.
+“I don’t really know what I’m looking at but it’s visually very appealing to see something that’s bizarre and different,” says Jenni Ricci, Sorrah’s friend and a photographer from L.A., telling us she can spend hours in the exhibit observing each piece.
+(Editor's Note: Jenni Ricci's last name was corrected on February 26 after originally being spelled "Richie.")

 As 99CENT is both by and for the community, free of contribution and visitation fees despite the spreading buzz for the show, participating artists profit only from the luck of one of their pieces being sold, though most are content in their sole love for creating.

 “It definitely has this feeling of going into a thrift store,” says Tula Jeng, an art enthusiast from L.A.
-“Everything tells this very specific story, and although there are so many artists that I don’t know—that I’m going to discover today, you get a really strong feeling for all of their voices and point of view.”
+“Everything tells this very specific story and although there’s so many artists that I don’t know—that I’m going to discover today, you get a really strong feeling for all of their voices and point of view.”